Vandivier/data-science-practice/sql/faculty-salary-exploration/readme.txt

 Other factors to consider: Is pay 9 month, 11, or 12?
 Individual-level reporting usually due to state policy, not university policy

+nProf_econ is the number of professors counted in the economics department.
+Note: individuals identified with unidentified salary were not included in the count